Still Not Black Enough

 Still Not Black Enough is the sixth studio album by American heavy metal band W.A.S.P., first released in June 1995 in Japan and the UK.
 It was not released in the U.S. until August 1996 through Castle Records.

 Still Not Black Enough was originally slated for release as a Blackie Lawless solo album, but due to the heavy content, Lawless changed his mind and decided to release it as a W.A.S.P. album.
 This had also been the case for the previous album, The Crimson Idol.
 Still Not Black Enough is considered somewhat a successor to The Crimson Idol, bearing a strong resemblance with its lyrical themes.
 However, instead of telling the story of the fictional character Jonathan, this album is mostly a collection of personal songs from Blackie Lawless, including issues involving the death of his mother and personal crises just after the world tour for The Crimson Idol.

+Background

+Like the previous studio album The Crimson Idol (1992), this work functions largely as a solo project by Blackie Lawless, and Bob Kulick again took part in the recording.
+The lyrics reflect Lawless's personal struggles at the time, and he remarked that "making the new album was like a form of therapy."

+The album was released in Japan and Europe in 1995, and in 1996 an American CD edition was issued with some differences in track listing and song selection.
+Of the tracks added to the American edition, "Skinwater" and "One Tribe" had previously been released in the United Kingdom as B-sides on the 1995 CD single "Black Forever/Goodbye America" (RAWX 1005).